 “Finally, a boy told me that it’s an evil spirit who attaches itself to a person.
-It causes mental problems, like depression and paranoia.
-It’s whole purpose is to possess a person and cause them harm, and, well, cause them to harm others.
-The boy said that they are the ‘fathers of addiction.’
+It causes mental problems like depression and paranoia.
+It’s whole purpose is to sort of possess a person and make them miserable and then influence them to hurt other people.
+The boy called them the ‘fathers of addiction.’

-“When he said that, it hit home.
+“When he said that it hit home.
 I had been smoking cigarettes like a fiend.
 I had worked my way up to two packs a day, though I could have smoked more.
-It was as if I was driven to smoke.
-It wasn’t a choice.”
+It was as if I was driven to smoke, I didn’t have a choice.”

 “She said that her mother saw a dark spirit, what she called a ‘master kiumba’ standing behind me.
-She said it’s claws were in my back, that she had never seen one so big, so dark.”
+Her mom told her that it’s claws were in my back and that she had never seen one so big, so dark.”

 “Geez,” I said.

 “I asked her what I was supposed to do about it, how it got there, why it was with me.
-She said that I had let it in somehow and now that it had a hold of me it wasn’t going to let go.
+She told me that I had let it in somehow and now that it had a hold of me it wasn’t going to let go.

-“Well, it felt crazy,” Casey said, sipping her wine.
+“Well, it felt crazy,” Casey replied, sipping her wine.
 “But somehow, I just knew that it was right.
-I knew that something had been with me since that first night in my friend’s basement with the ouija board.
+I knew that something had been with me since that night in that guy’s basement with the Ouija board.
 It felt as though, if I could turn just around fast enough, I would see something behind me.
 Hidden just out of sight.”

-I put my fork down, again, reminded of the feeling of my dreams.
+I put my fork down, again reminded of the feeling in my dreams.

-“Then this one evening, as we were about to close the center, the girl, Maria, stayed behind and told me that her mother wanted me to meet someone, a priest who practiced Macumba.
+“Then this one evening, as we were about to close the center Maria stayed behind and told me that her mother wanted me to meet someone, a priest who practiced Macumba.
 It’s what they call voodoo in Brazil.
 He was a Quimbanda practitioner, black magic.
-The story of my kiumba had gotten back to him and he wanted to see for himself.
+The story of my kiumba had gotten back to him and he wanted to see it for himself.
 Maria asked me to go to her home to meet him.”

 “This sounds bad,” I said.

 “It was.
 She was insistent.
 I guess you can’t just say no to a Quimbanda priest.
-Not unless you want trouble to rain down.
+Not unless you want trouble to rain down on your family.
 I didn’t feel like I had a choice, and I was so isolated and panicked that I probably would have done anything.

-“But he insisted that he had to pay.
-He wanted to take control of this spirit, to control it’s power.
+“But he insisted that he had to compensate me in order to truly to take control of the spirit and it’s power.
 As far as I was concerned he could have at it.

-“Maria’s mother sat in the corner of the room, a rosary in her hands, repeating over and over what I assumed was the Hail Mary prayer.
+“Maria’s mother sat in the corner of the room, a rosary in her hands, repeating over and over what I assumed was the Hail Mary.
 It was all, just completely -”

 “Fucked up.”
 I interjected.

-“Yes.
-Well, about a week later, I went to this man’s house -” she began.
+“Yeah, exactly.
+So, about a week later, I went to the man’s house-”